 Programs for Patients, Employees and the Community

-In order to reduce exposure to patients during the global coronavirus epidemic, all culinary medicine classes have been cancelled through the end of July.
+In order to reduce exposure to patients during the global coronavirus epidemic, all in-person culinary medicine classes have been cancelled.

 In the meantime, check out a few recipes from MHealth, Michigan Medicine’s consumer health blog